DrPaulBrewer/gridvoting/README.md

 We used [Google Colab](https://colab.google), a cloud-based service that runs Python-based analyses on Google's servers and GPUs, for conducting most of the research reported in the publication above.
 When using Google Colab, the local computer does NOT need to have a GPU.

-The software has also been tested (without Colab) on a local computer with a Nvidia gaming GPU, and remote computers with industrial Nvidia A100 GPUs.
+The software has also run (without Colab) on a local computer with a Nvidia gaming GPU, and remote computers with industrial Nvidia A100 GPUs.

 ## requirements
 * NVIDIA GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper